microsoft/vscode-docs/docs/editor/multi-root-workspaces.md

 To reopen a Workspace, you can:

-* Double click the `.code-workspace` file in your platform's Explorer.
+* Double-click the `.code-workspace` file in your platform's Explorer.
 * Use the **File** > **Open Workspace** command and select the Workspace file.
 * Select the Workspace from the **File** > **Open Recent** (`kb(workbench.action.openRecent)`) list.
   * Workspaces have a **(Workspace)** suffix to differentiate them from folders.